chenyn226/hfmd-foi/README.md

 ## Data
 ### Original data
+The original case data.

-The original case data and serological survey data.
+The original serological survey data.

 ### Other related data
 The population size data of Ho Chi Minh City, Vietnam.